sciZer0/7/v/README.md

 Contributors are people who are allowed to be contributing to the Unicorn blockchain, and simultaneously to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**, at best, many times more.

-Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:
+Each Contributor may only be contributing in the Unicorn blockchain in these two roles simultaneously:

 * as a Validator (node running)
 * as a Developer (protocol maintenance and upgrades).